^

 Mathematical Physics and Modelling

-2. Time-harmonic waves in Korteweg and nematic-Korteweg fluids Patrick E Farrell, UZ [PRE, arXiv], 2025.
+3. Time-harmonic waves in Korteweg and nematic-Korteweg fluids Patrick E Farrell, UZ [PRE, arXiv (with corrections)], 2025.

 Numerical Analysis